How to Choose the Best Bike for You

 Best bike for petite sizes: Liv Alight 3

 Only a few brands feature extra small sizes, and Liv is one of them.
 You’ll love this lightweight, comfy ride that’ll carry you on an enjoyable commute, and also offers steady and speedy pedaling, ideal for weekend fitness.
 The flat handlebars provide added comfort.
 In addition to a design made for smaller frames, Liv also offers home delivery with pro assembly and 14-day free returns.
-Before you gear up, learn these bike safety tips.

 Best bike for tall sizes: Argon 18 Gallium CS